BrendanNolan/algorithms/algorithms.md

 **Definition:** A _topological sort_ of a _directed_ graph $G$ is a sorting of the vertices of $G$ such that every edge goes left-to-right in the vertex sorting.

-**Theorem:** We can topologically sort a DSG by running DFS and sorting vertices in descending order of finishing time. **Proof:** Take any edge $(u,v)$; we must show that $v$ is finished before $u$.
+**Theorem:** We can topologically sort a DAG by running DFS and sorting vertices in descending order of finishing time. **Proof:** Take any edge $(u,v)$; we must show that $v$ is finished before $u$.
 Consider the colour of $v$ at the moment when the edge $(u,v)$ is explored: